ActualCassandra/SecuringMultiVendorCloudsPart2/README.md

 # Securing Multivendor Clouds Part 2 - Microsoft Event for Partners

-Welcome to the Microsoft Defender for Cloud Masterclass repository.
+Welcome to the Securing Multivendor Clouds Part 2 repository.

 ***Part 2 will be on March 17 2022!***

-## Registration Link(s)
+## Registration Link
 https://aka.ms/securingmvc-regp2

 ## Badges and how to claim